thegamecracks/theticketbot/README.md

 If the owner leaves or is removed from their ticket, the bot will automatically archive the ticket.
 Staff are free to re-open it afterwards.

 The bot will also lock the ticket to prevent further discussion if it has the Manage Threads permission, which can be set on a per-channel basis.
+In this case, staff must have the Manage Threads permission to re-open the ticket.

-Note that if you have multiple inboxes in one channel, any staff with the Manage Threads permission will be able to view and manage all threads in that channel, even if they aren't listed as staff for that inbox.
+If you have multiple inboxes in one channel, any staff with the Manage Threads permission will be able to view and manage all threads in that channel, even if they aren't listed as staff for that inbox.
 If maintaining privacy is important, inboxes should be organized into different channels according to which staff should be allowed to view the threads of those inboxes.
 This layout can look like: